Installation

 Viewing Your Configuration

-Before using the package, we recommend inspecting your current configuration setup using the command below.
-This will create all the necessary configuration files.
+, we recommend inspecting your current configuration setup using the command below.
+It will start the initial packages caching and initializing the symbolicai

 symconfig